 A charitable lead trust can be extremely effective with property that will either produce significant income or appreciate rapidly in the future.
 All told, it’s a great way to make charitable gifts and pass extra income or growth onto your heirs estate and gift tax free.

 Donor Advised Funds

 A donor-advised fund allows you to create and name a fund, serve as its advisor, and recommend charitable distributions.
 Each gift to your Donor Advised Fund triggers an immediate tax deduction.
 The charity that administers the fund handles the legal, financial, and administrative burdens, including writing grant checks and tracking results.
 As the fund’s advisor, you can take your time and focus on the fun part: recommending grants from your fund.
 To instill the value of giving, some grandparents establish client-advised funds and involve their grandchildren as advisors.
-In Arkansas, the Arkansas Community Foundation is an excellent resource for establishing a donor advised fund.
+In Massachusetts, there are excellent resources available to help you discover and establish a donor advised fund.